 What Goes Well With Teriyaki Salmon

 The most classic way to serve teriyaki salmon is over a bed of steamed white rice or brown rice.
 You can also lay it on top of a bed of gluten-free quinoa, buckwheat, or even cauliflower rice. if you want some extra fiber.
 Round out the meal with some fresh veggies.
-Air fryer broccoli, green beans, sautéed spinach with garlic.
+Air fryer broccoli, green beans, or sautéed spinach with garlic.
+For a cool, refreshing accompaniment, try our Asian cucumber salad, or this ramen noodle salad.

 Storing & Reheating